 Summary of Evaluation Form FE-4

-Using student evaluations, the rating of faculty teaching effectiveness, and the annual report, the evaluator will complete Form FE-4, Summary of Evaluation.
+Using student evaluations, the rating of Teaching Performance Review, Student Appraisal, and the Annual Report, the evaluator will complete Form FE-4, Summary of Evaluation.
 The following four main areas of performance are identified in the summary: teaching, scholarly and artistic endeavor, professional growth and professional activities, and non-teaching activities.

 Question number 10 on FE-2 will be used as a summary measure of the students' evaluations of teaching effectiveness.
 The average score on question 10 will be computed, converted on a percentage, and entered on Form FE-4 1.B.
 Assuming the average response for an instructor is 4.3, 86% (4.3 ÷ 5), would be entered on FE-4 1.B.